 “Part of leaving Early Access is making the development more stable”, explained Newman, “That means that not rushing in features and fixes that end up breaking something else.”
 To that end, the developer will be transitioning from a weekly update schedule to a monthly one, with a stable Main Branch in place for monthly updates and irregular hotfixes…”

 Even after their long tenure in Early Access, Rust is still getting close attention paid to it, something I’m definitely grateful for.
-Newman hopes that the game isn’t a letdown and thanks the players for helping them develop the most stable version of their game.
+Newman hopes that the game isn’t a letdown and thanks to the players for helping them develop the most stable version of their game.
 The players actually take part in the animation pipeline, becoming unofficial game developers themselves.

 Their ability to communicate closely with developers makes both parties great innovators and make games better.